hummel22/hass/services/hass_input_helper/README.md

 ```

 The history chart in the UI and the `/inputs/{slug}/history` endpoint both surface the `measured_at`
 timestamp so you can track when readings were captured.
-The "Send new value" form lets you override
+The "Send new value" form now provides date
-the timestamp before publishing—leave it untouched to default to the current time.
+and time pickers so you can override the timestamp before publishing—leave them untouched to default
+to the current time.

 ## Connecting to the Home Assistant MQTT add-on